CanoeFZH/codeforces/README.md

 # codeforces

-## untracked for current working problems.
-## staged for blocking problems with status like no idea, WA, TLE etc.
-## commited for accepted problems.
+untracked for current working problems. staged for blocking problems with status like no idea, WA, TLE etc. commited for accepted problems.

-## Just a git life cycle.
+## Just like a git life cycle.